andreariba/Portfolio_app/README.md

 # Portfolio Dashboard

-Visualize the current value and simulate the future evolution of the input Portfolio (just for fun to build dashboards in Python).
+Visualize the current value and simulate the future evolution of the input Portfolio.

 ## The portfolio